+1-646 503 18 10

 Region: Andalusia, Provincia de Málaga

-Currency: EUR (1 EUR = 1.0731 USD)
+Currency: EUR (1 EUR = 1.1249 USD)

 Name of city in Spanish: Málaga

-Visa: Nationals from USA do not require a visa to study short term courses up to 90 days.
+Visa: Nationals from USA do not require a visa to study short term Spanish courses up to 90 days.
 Check visa requirements for nationals from other countries.

-Visa requirements data last updated on 01 Dec.
-2022 (Source)
+Visa requirements data last updated on 05 May 2025 (Source)

 For the most up-to-date visa information please consult with the embassy or consulate of Spain in your country.
 List of embassies and consulates of Spain on the official website - Ministerio de Asuntos Exteriores, Union Europea y Cooperacion.